Get powerful identity theft protection

 How to report identity theft to the police

-Before you can report identity theft to the police, you’ll need to gather the following information:
+Before you can report identity theft to the police, you’ll need to gather the following documentation:

-• A copy of your FTC identity theft report
+• A copy of your FTC identity theft affidavit

 • A government-issued photo ID

-• Proof of address, such as a mortgage statement, utility bill, etc.
+• Proof of address, like a mortgage statement or utility bill

 Step 2: File a police report